 Governors Island, New York | Ongoing

-Moving Chains is a 100 foot-long immersive, kinetic sculpture, sited at the base of Outlook Hill on Governors Island with views of the Statue of Liberty, Ellis Island, and Lower Manhattan.
-Visitors may enter the sculpture evoking the hull of a ship, reverberating with the low rumble of nine colossal chains churning overhead.
-Eight of the chains move along at the pace of New York Harbor’s currents, while a central ninth chain moves noticeably faster, at the speed of the ships and barges that have traveled the city’s waterways over centuries.
+Moving Chains, a 110 foot-long kinetic sculpture, sits at the base of Outlook Hill on Governors Island in New York Harbor with views of the Statue of Liberty, Ellis Island, and Lower Manhattan.
+Visitors may enter the sculpture evoking the hull of a ship, reverberating with the low rumble of nine colossal chains rotating overhead.
 Complicating narratives of slavery that easily demarcate northern virtue and southern sin, Moving Chains illuminates the exchange of people, capital, and goods cycling between the north and south that made up the slave trade.
 In the totality of the experience, from the sound of the chains to the overall scale of the immersive sculpture, Moving Chains calls attention to the political, judicial, and economic systems that underpin the nation’s foundation and continue to shape the lives of Americans today.

 Cincinnati, Ohio | 2024

-Opening in multiple locations throughout Cincinnati in Summer 2023, The American Manifest will travel to the banks of the Ohio River in Cincinnati’s John G. and Phyllis W. Smale Riverfront Park, accompanied by an additional site-specific commissioned work to deepen the geographic nuances of settler-colonial expansion.
-The Ohio River has historically represented both a route to liberation, as the one-time gateway between slave and “free soil” states, as well as a historic route used to transport enslaved persons to the infamous port of New Orleans.
+Opening in multiple locations throughout Cincinnati in Fall 2023, The American Manifest will travel to the banks of the Ohio River in Cincinnati’s John G. and Phyllis W. Smale Riverfront Park, accompanied by an additional site-specific commissioned work to deepen the geographic nuances of settler-colonial expansion.
+The Ohio River has historically represented both a route to liberation, as the Underground Railroad pathway between slave and “free soil” states, as well as a route used to transport enslaved persons to the infamous port of New Orleans.
 The project’s journey to this location from New York makes a final connection between the plantation logic of people as property, federally recognized in the case of Dred and Harriet Scott, and the era of Manifest Destiny and westward expansion, which established the American West landscape as the rightful property of the United States government.